You Were Told to Be Careful. You Stopped Lifting, Stopped Jumping, Stopped Trusting Your Own Body. That Ends Here.

 Sessions are typically 30 minutes and often rushed

-You may see a different therapist each visit
+You may see a different therapist each visit — with no shared approach to your care

 Your discharge date is determined by your insurance — not your progress